estcap2/challenge-cu/README.md

 ### Requirements:

-- Solve given maze with repeating path pattern CCCDDDEEEDDD
+- Solve given maze with repeating path pattern CCCDDDEEEDDD starting and ending in B

 ### How to run: